President And Trustees Of Bates College

 Eligibility Requirements:

-- Must be a nonprofit organization or governmental agency
+- Must be a nonprofit organisation or governmental agency

 - Must serve the Lewiston-Auburn community

-- Proposed program must demonstrate potential for fostering connections with Bates College
+- Proposed programme must demonstrate potential for fostering connections with Bates College

 Application Content: